-The proposed development is at an acceptably low risk of damage from projected coastal erosion/recession for a planning period of 100 years based on Ascent Geotechnical Consulting (2019), and well above and landward of projected wave runup to 2100.
-The proposed development would not even be expected to interact with coastal processes over its design life, let alone affect any other land.
+Assuming that the proposed development is at an acceptably low risk of damage from projected coastal erosion/recession for a planning period of 100 years based on the DA geotechnical report, and given that it is well above projected wave runup to 2100, the proposed development would not even be expected to interact with coastal processes over its design life, let alone affect any other land.
 That is, the proposed development is unlikely to cause increased risk of coastal hazards on that land or other land over its design life.